wyl1987815/LearnGit/readme.txt

 this is a third modify!
 test twice modify!
 second modify!
-create a new branch is quick!
+create a new branch is very quick!